seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 My heart is thirsty for that noble pledge.
-Fill, Lucius, till the wine o’erswell the cup;
+Fill, Lucius, till the wine o'erswell the cup;
-I cannot drink too much of Brutus’ love.
+I cannot drink too much of Brutus' love.

 **BRUTUS**
 Come in, Titinius!